 Wealth Pools is an example of a product-based pyramid scheme.

-Big Co-op Inc. Pyramid Scheme
+Pyramid Scheme Example 3: Big Co-op Inc.

 In April 2010, the owners of the Big Co-op Inc. internet shopping website were found guilty of operating a pyramid scheme in California.
 Participants purchased a “license,” entitling them to commissions when they sold Big Co-op products to others, including licenses to new participants.
 Big Co-op claimed that profits were generated by sales of Big Co-op products, and not from selling licenses to new participants.
 However, almost all profits made by the company came from selling licenses and from monthly dues paid by existing participants.
 The scheme cost over 1,000 California residents $8.2 million, and the founders each face up to 20 years in jail.